-- India has been projected to be the 2nd fastestgrowing country globally for passenger traffic by the Airports Council International (ACI) in its traffic forecasts between 2017-40. - Increase in Indian carriers Number of airplanes expected to grow to 1100 by 2027.
-It is expected that by 2038, India will need 2380 new commercial airplanes - AAI plans to invest \$ 3.58 billion in next 5 years to augment facilities & infrastructure at airports - Launch of regional connectivity scheme by the Government of India to make flying affordable for common man
+- India has been projected to be the 2nd fastest-growing country globally for passenger traffic by the Airports Council International (ACI) in its traffic forecasts between 2017-40. - Increase in Indian carriers Number of airplanes expected to grow to approx. 2500 by the year 2038 to meet the current & projected rise in demand - AAI plans to invest \$ 1.83 billion to augment facilities & infrastructure at airports by 2026 - PLI scheme for drones & drone components to catalyse super normal growth in the aviation sector with financial outlay of INR 1.2 billion - Under the UDAN scheme, 359 routes & 59 airports including 5 heliports & 2 Water Aerodromes operationalized

 India is the fastest-growing aviation market expected to cater to 520 million passengers by 2037.
-Indian carriers are projected to increase their fleet size to 1200 aircrafts by 2024.
+Indian carriers are projected to increase their fleet size to 2500 aircrafts by 2038.
 Demand for aircraft in India is expected to be 1750 by 2037

-India's aviation industry is largely untapped with huge growth opportunities, considering that air transport is still expensive for majority of the country's population, of which nearly 40% is the upwardly mobile middle class
+India's aviation industry is largely untapped with huge growth opportunities, considering that air transport is still expensive for majority of the country's population, of which nearly 40% is the upwardly mobile middle class Drone industry may grow to over INR 900 crore in FY 2023-24